 Yet it’s also just as easy to sprain your ankle by stepping off a curb the wrong way or taking a walk on the beach.

 You may have a greater chance for an ankle sprain if you’ve had one before.
-It’s also more likely if you have weak muscles along the outside of the ankles.
+It’s also more likely if you have weak muscles in your hips and ankles.

 Even genetics can play a role.
 It’s easier to turn your ankle and put strain on the ligament if your heel naturally turns more inward.
 That’s known as “hindfoot varus.”